isomerpages/moe-temasekjc/_admissions/IP Year 1 (DSA Sec).md

 <td border="2">Leadership </td>

-<td border="2"> 1.Key leadership positions in primary school (Executive Committee member in the Prefectorial Board or equivalent) OR have led projects that have impacted the community
+<td border="2"> 1.Key leadership positions in primary school (Executive Committee member in the Prefectorial Board or equivalent) <b>OR</b> have led projects that have impacted the community

 <br><br> 2.
 Applicants should indicate non-school-based achievements in their online application in MOE’s DSA portal.</td>